worn sound instruments, physiological data recording devices, body-sensory extensions

-In February of 2016 we traveled to the cloud forests of Madeira in order to create a contemporary entry into the herbarium of the Jardim Botanico in Funchal.
+In February of 2016, we traveled to the oldest primal forest in Europe, found in the upper altitudes of the island of Madeira.
+With the intention of creating a contemporary entry into the herbarium of the Jardim Botanico in Funchal.
 The herbarium holds an archive of conserved plant species and taxidermized animals dating back to the 16th century, and serves as a blueprint of the history of colonization and acclimatization of plant species from the new world.

-In Madeira we created worn biometric and body-extension instruments to challenge the body’s conditioned attention in a playful way.
-We see them as wayfinding apparatuses for reshaping a worldview – knowing momentarily without focus – creating an alternative cartography that is attentive to subtle fluctuations of change.
+In Madeira we created worn physiological data gathering devices and sensory-extension instruments to challenge the body’s conditioned ways of moving through the environment in a playful way.
+We see these devices as wayfinding apparatuses for reshaping a sensory worldview – knowing momentarily without focus, knowing one’s body outside of rational classifiers – creating an alternative cartography that is attentive to subtle fluctuations of change.

 The trip culminated with an exhibition in the natural history museum of the botanical gardens, where we exhibited our instruments and annotated biometric data recordings side-by-side with century-old archived plant specimens, as a contemporary entry into their collection.